antononcube/Raku-Markdown-Grammar/README.md

 **Remark:** When starting this project I did not know about Connor's package ["md2nb"](https://github.com/ConnorGray/md2nb).
 (Written in Rust.)
-If I knew about it, most likely, I would have not written my this package.
+If I knew about it, most likely, I would have not written this package.

 ------